LLNL/sundials/doc/arkode/guide/source/Organization.rst

    *ARKODE organization*: Overall structure of the ARKODE package.
-   Modules specific to ARKODE are the timesteppers (ARKODE), linear solver interfaces (ARKLS), nonlinear solver interfaces (ARKNLS), and preconditioners (ARKBANDPRE and ARKBBDPRE); all other items correspond to generic SUNDIALS vector, matrix, and solver modules.
+   Modules specific to ARKODE are the timesteppers (ARKODE), linear solver interfaces (ARKLS), nonlinear solver interfaces (ARKNLS), and preconditioners (ARKBANDPRE and ARKBBDPRE); all other items correspond to the SUNDIALS core vector, matrix, and solver modules.

 For solving these linear systems, ARKODE's linear solver interface